FCE Reading and Use of English Practice Test 1

 Part 1

 4 A – rival.
 ‘Compare’ and ‘compete’ require ‘with’ in this context (e.g. ‘compete with something’).
-‘Oppose’ would mean to be against something (negative meaning).
+‘Oppose’ means to be against something (negative meaning).

 5 B – reach.
 This is the only word with the meaning ‘to discover, to see for the first time’.